Patricia Ariza: Life and career

 Patricia Elia Ariza Flórez was born on 27 January 1946 in Vélez, Santander, Colombia.
 On the run from violence, her family arrived in the Colombian capital of Bogotá in 1948.
 During her youth she was grasped by Nadaism in Medellín, together with, among others, Gonzalo Arango.
-Around the same time, at the end of the 1960s, she joined the Military Communist Youth (Juco), being influenced by her future husband Santiago García.
-In 1992 she left Juco, meanwhile, she had left García at this time.
+Around the same time, at the end of the 1960s, she joined the Colombian Communist Youth (JUCO), being influenced by her future husband Santiago García.
+In 1992 she left JUCO, meanwhile, she had left García at this time.

 In 1966, she and García founded the culture house Casa de la Cultura, which was renamed Teatro La Candelaria later.
 This was the first alternative theater in Colombia.
 From 1967 to 1969 she studied art history at the Faculty of Fine Arts of the National University of Colombia in Bogota.

 Ariza distinguishes herself in the theatrical world for her special approach which focuses on promoting social interaction and reducing conflicts.
 For instance, she shows women who left their homes because of violence, elderly, or market salesmen, by letting them tell their life stories and giving them an active role in the development of the narrative.
 In her scripts, their problems play an important role.

 In 1991 she invited the feminist María Evelia Marmolejo to reconstruct her performance 11 de Marzo in commemoration of the International Women's Day along with the dance group Flores de Otoño, with who she later founded La Escuela de Mujeres En Escena por la Paz in 2018.
 The performance ended with a group of dancers covering Simón Bolívar's statue in the Plaza de Bolívar with a cloth that had traces of menstrual blood.
 It resulted in strong reactions from people who were walking by and yelled at her to take it down.
 This event was invented by dancers in present time.

 In 2009 the culture scene was shattered by the accusation in a secret police dossier, that claimed she had done her work only as a cover to spread mass propaganda for the communist rebel movement FARC.

 In 2007 she was honored with a Culture and conflict Prince Claus Award from the Netherlands for "her outstanding work over decades to empower the disadvantaged, enabling them to transform their lives through cultural activities, for her efforts to counteract injustice and restore social memory, and for her energetic commitment to the reduction of conflict."

 In 2014 Ariza was honored by the League of Professional Theatre Women (LPTW) in New York City with the Gilder/Coigney International Theatre Award.
 The award was presented to Ariza in New York City in October 2014 at a ceremony at the Martin E. Segal Theatre Center, of the Graduate Center, CUNY, and was accompanied by a week of events and workshops with her or celebrating her work.